 Among believers in the theory that the Founders were potheads, two quotes from Thomas Jefferson are widely circulated.
 The first has never been proved as factual, while the other is taken out of context.

-The false quote claims our second president wrote that “Some of my finest hours have been spent on my back veranda, smoking hemp and observing as far as my eye can see.”
+The false quote claims our third president wrote that “Some of my finest hours have been spent on my back veranda, smoking hemp and observing as far as my eye can see.”
 It sounds more like something a hippie would have said around 1976 than the words of a revolutionary circa 1776.
 According to records from Thomas Jefferson’s Monticello, keeper of many of Jefferson’s papers and a primary storehouse on his legacy, there is no written source for this one.

 Jefferson did write that “hemp is of first necessity to the wealth and protection of the country,” a statement that surfaces frequently in social media posts as evidence that he smoked weed, but the full quote is couched in broader language that makes it clear it is about the economic and military importance of industrial hemp.